Last Updated July 10, 2021.

 - any of your employers, former employers, referees, banks, landlords, accountants, lawyers and financial advisers; service providers to us (including debt collection agencies, introducers, private investigators, professional advisers);

-- our agents, service providers and contractors (including, for example but without limitation, to our agents, service providers and contractors in order to enable them to perform services under contract with us which may directly or indirectly benefit the individual from whom the information was collected);
+- our agents, service providers and contractors (including, for example but without limitation, to our agents, service providers and contractors in order to enable them to perform services for the processing of this information on our behalf);

 - to current and prospective borrowers, where we are required to disclose personal information under contracts we have entered into with any of the borrowers;